BAL-ROCS-BUT-COOL/calib-commons/README.md

 > For detailed usage, run `calibrate-intrinsics --help`.

 ### Output
-The tool will create a result directory at the specified location (see `calibrate-intrinsics --help`), with a folder containing camera intrinsics in .json files.
+The tool will create a result directory at the specified location (see `calibrate-intrinsics --help`), with a folder containing camera intrinsics in .json files, each containing a camera intrinsics matrix and distorsion coefficients in the [OpenCV convention](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html).
 ```plaintext
 camera_intrinsics/
 ├── camera1_intrinsics.json